Wer fremde Sprachen nicht kennt, weiss nichts von seiner eigenen.

 The goal is not mastery.
 Students start with textbooks, drills, and rote memorization.
 Lines from classic literature are included at the very beginning, but translation assignments are held off until late in the term.
 There are many exercises at the chalkboard, and this, added with the homework from the textbook and perhaps quizzes, might recall a style of class which St. John’s purports to eschew.
 But there is still much discussion.

 “In all of the language tutorials, we inquire into the very nature of language,” says Mr. Kenneth Wolfe, current tutor of Classical Chinese.
-“Also, the slower reading and focus on short passages compels the students to notice how much work of interpretation has already gone into a translation into English.”
+“Also, the slower reading and focus on short passages compels the students to notice how much interpretation has already gone into a translation into English.”